 Watering succulents with ice cubes is not advisable because the roots of the succulents are very sensitive to cold temperatures.
 The cold will make the roots unable to properly absorb water.
 The roots will go into shock when ice-cold water is introduced suddenly, which may cause the plant unneeded stress.

-Should I be watering my succulents with ice?
+Should I be watering my succulents with ice cubes?

-No, you should not be watering your succulents with ice.
+No, you should not be watering your succulents with ice cubes.
 In nature, succulents would never experience getting watered using ice and they thrive with no problem, so your succulents do not need anything more than tap water.

 Watering succulents with ice is not a good idea.
 The plant will become stressed due to the lowered temperature at which the roots are drinking the water.
 The effects of doing so may not be apparent immediately, but the longer you continue the practice, the more obvious the effects will be.